Oceans of Fantasy

-Oceans of Fantasy is the fourth studio album by Euro-Caribbean group Boney M. Released in September 1979, Oceans Of Fantasy became the second Boney M. album to top the UK charts and features the hits "El Lute / Gotta Go Home" and "I'm Born Again / Bahama Mama".
+Oceans of Fantasy is the fourth studio album by Euro-Caribbean group Boney M. Released in September 1979, Oceans of Fantasy became the second Boney M. album to top the UK charts and features the hits "El Lute / Gotta Go Home" and "I'm Born Again / Bahama Mama".

 Background

 The album had been preceded in the spring of 1979 by the single "Hooray!
 Hooray!
 It's a Holi-Holiday" (based on the American folksong "Polly Wolly Doodle"), one of the band's biggest hits.
 This was not included on Oceans of Fantasy but the B-side, "Ribbons of Blue" was, albeit in a heavily edited form.
 The original length of the track is 4:02, and songs like "Gotta Go Home" and "Bahama Mama" were also longer on 7" than on the actual album.

 As with the group's previous album, Nightflight to Venus, the original Hansa Records pressings of the album also included a range of different edits of certain tracks.

-The 1994 CD version pressed from album's rare East Germany copy (same with fourth pressing, but "Ribbons of Blue" is longer like the other pressings, 2:01 min.) unlike the common West Germany pressings with different edits.
+The 1994 CD version used same master with East German version of the album.
+(Same with fourth pressing, but "Ribbons of Blue" is longer like the other pressings, 2:01 min.) unlike the common West German pressings with different edits of certain songs.
+On 2007 reissue, two bonus tracks added to the album.

-"Bahama Mama" have 3 different edits on Hansa Records pressings of album: